qorix-group/score/docs/platform_management_plan/quality_management.rst

 Statement of Independence
 -------------------------

-The :need:`PROCESS_rl__quality_manager` provides only support to the project with consulting them to improve the quality of the project/platform product.
-Although the quality report is also sent to the :need:`PROCESS_rl__technical_lead`, the :need:`PROCESS_rl__quality_manager` is independent of the delivery of the product.
+The Quality Manager :need:`PROCESS_rl__quality_manager` provides support to the project by consulting on quality improvements for the project/platform product.
+The Quality Manager is independent of the product delivery process.
+A quality report is sent to the Technical Lead :need:`PROCESS_rl__technical_lead`.

   .. image:: _assets/score_project_organisation.drawio.svg
      :width: 900